xouaib/SimpleFormTemplate/README.md

 # SimpleFormTemplate
-Create simple form template using Bootstrap 4
+Create simple form template using Bootstrap 4 with awesome font